LucasRPais/LucasRPais/README.md

 - 👋 Hi, I’m @LucasRPais
 - 👀 I’m interested in ...
 Leaning,Work
 - 🌱 I’m currently learning ...
-Algoritmo
+Algorithm
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Email: LucasPais663@Gmail.com
 <!---